dynamic-learning/helper-libraries/p5.2dgraph/README.md

 6.  clip()

 ### Can be called anywhere to get the coordinates and pixels

-7.  getX(xPixel:number)
+7.  getXCoord(xPixel:number)
     Returns the x coodinate in graph corresponding to x pixel

-8.  getY(yPixel:number)
+8.  getYCoord(yPixel:number)
     Returns the y coodinate in graph corresponding to y pixel

 9.  getXPixel(x:number)
     Returns the x pixel corresponding to x coordinate

 10. getYPixel(y:number)
     Returns the y pixel corresponding to y coordinate

+11. getPos()
+    Returns the position object of the topleft corner of the graph

+12. getHeight()
+    Returns the height of the graph

+13. getWidth()
+    Returns the width of the graph